 Joking aside, there’s something extremely satisfying about this style of bread.
 The deep, nutty flavors from the rye pairs so well with aged cheeses, home made smoked cheese, patés or rilettes – and the crutons and crumbles you can make with this bread?
 The Danes love this bread so much they even put it in their cakes!

-Below is a the basic recipe, plus several variations, tips and tricks to truly tweak this very versatile style to your own taste.
+NOTE: Below is the basic recipe, plus several variations, tips and tricks to truly tweak this very versatile style to your own taste.
 The basic recipe is what you’d would use for the truly magnificent Rugbrødslagkage.

 Ingredients basic recipe: